ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

      circumstances that cannot be controlled and avoided by the student---in which case the grade weight on the midterm exam will be loaded to the final examination component.
 Solutions to the midterm exam will be reviewed in class.

+    - __Feedback on Midterm Exam:__ I will discuss each problem from the midterm exam, as scheduled below, so that you have a chance to prepare for the final exam.

 - __Final Exam:__ The comprehensive final examination is scheduled from _TBA_
     to _TBA_ on _TBA_  in _TBA_.
 The exam is closed book and communication with